openstack/nova/doc/source/contributor/api-ref-guideline.rst

 -----------

 The following items should be described in each API.
-Or links to the pages describe them should be added.
+Or links to the pages describing them should be added.

 * The purpose of the API(s)